-One of the most basic things to acknowledge about transgender rights is the simple phrase "transgender women are women, transgender men are men, and nonbinary people are the gender they say they are" (or variations thereof).
+One of the most basic things to acknowledge about transgender rights is the simple concept that people are the gender they say they are.
 A lot of Trans Tribulations come about from characters (or in the worst cases, the narrative itself) refusing to acknowledge this.
 While society has largely begun to accept trans people, to the point where a character who deliberately misgenders someone is likely to be unsympathetic, shutting them down with a complicated sociology lecture would rather slow down the plot (unless it is the plot, of course).

-Enter this trope; some aspect of the setting confirms that a trans person is as much the gender they present (or even the gender they've yet to present as) as a cisgendernote person of the same gender.
+Enter this trope: some aspect of the setting confirms that a trans person is as much the gender they present (or even the gender they've yet to present as) as a cisgender person of the same gender.
 This might be as simple as a Residual Self-Image or mirror showing their true self, something subtler like having access to a Gender-Restricted Ability or Magical Seventh Son/Daughter powers, or as complex as them fulfilling a role in a prophecy.
 It can also apply to more "meta" validations, such as being treated as the correct gender by game mechanics.
+While it's become more common in The New '10s (thanks to an increase in stories being written about, and by, trans people), examples can be found in folklore.

-- Mahou Shoujo Site: Kiyoharu is allowed to be a Magical Girl by the titular website (which targets troubled girls) because kids at school bully her for being transgender.
+- Magical Girl Site: Kiyoharu is allowed to be a Magical Girl by the titular website (which targets troubled girls) because kids at school bully her for being transgender.
 It's later revealed that men using Sticks harms the King, implying that she was given her Stick based on her gender identity.

 - Princess Knight: In the 60's manga, Madame Hell steals Sapphire's female heart, turning her mind into that of a boy.
 The fortune-tellers summoned by Duke Duralumin all acknowledge that her gender identity has changed.